SafeHome.org may receive compensation from some providers listed on this page. Learn More

 SimpliSafe is one of our favorite systems for renters.
 It is an easy-to-install comprehensive system that includes everything that you need to secure and monitor any size apartment.
 The packages are no-contract and they are highly customizable so you can choose the right security system for your needs.

-With ADT, you can design the exact system that fits your specific needs.
-You can choose security keypads, motion detectors, door and window sensors and glass break sensors.
-ADT also offers a variety of home automation devices, including smart door locks, smart locks, garage door openers, smart switches and plugs and smart thermostats.
-ADT also works with some of the more popular smart home devices, including Amazon Alexa.
+If you go with one of their DIY packages, you’ll be able choose security keypads, motion detectors, door and window sensors, and glass break sensors.
+ADT also offers a variety of home automation devices, including smart locks, smart switches and plugs, and smart thermostats.
+ADT also works with some of the more popular smart home assistants, including Amazon Alexa.

 The folks at Alder got a lot of things right when they released their affordable systems years ago.
 Each of their systems offer do-it-yourself installation.
 Not a DIY’er?
 You can always jump on their free professional installation option.
 These highly-portable custom kits are great for renters, as they combine super-fast installation with plenty of neat features.
 You’ll get a wireless touchscreen control panel, high-quality sensors, and the fastest response times around (3.4 seconds on average).
 Check out Alder’s pros and cons: